psiri/nixos-config/README.md

 * :link: [sops-nix](https://github.com/Mic92/sops-nix) - The best option for declarative, version-control-ready secrets management on NixOS.
 * :link: [Impermanence](https://github.com/nix-community/impermanence) - Official nix-community flake for creating ephemeral (impermanent) NixOS systems.
 Supports opt-in state persistence for critical files and directories.
 * :link: [erase-your-darlings blog by grahamc](https://grahamc.com/blog/erase-your-darlings) - Fantastic blog on immpermanence with ZFS.

+## Other Tips

+* [Zoom screen-sharing guide](./overlays/zoom/README.md): A guide for reliably getting screen-sharing to work under Zoom (and other collaboration apps).
+Applicable to both NixOS and other Wayland-based distros.